themarchoffolly/pushme-pullyou/PITCHME.md

 @[19-28](Using GitPitch code-presenting with (optional) annotations.)

 Note:
-Keep it simple, try highlighting just one key message per slide.
+Best to keep it simple.
+Try highlighting just one key message per slide.

 ---